-Despite having RMR’s drilling proposal under review for some time, BLM never notified the City of Glenwood Springs, Garfield County, or provided any public review of RMR’s proposal, or BLM’s pending approval.
-Instead, BLM approved the drilling project with a “Categorical Exclusion,” (CE) which avoided all public review under the National Environmental Policy Act (NEPA).
+Despite having RMR’s drilling proposal under review for some time, BLM never notified the City of Glenwood Springs, Garfield County, and did not provide any opportunity for public review of RMR’s proposal or BLM’s pending approval.
+Instead, BLM approved the drilling project with a “Categorical Exclusion,” (CE) which avoided all public review, an action allowed is some circumstances under the National Environmental Policy Act (NEPA).

-There is also a question as to whether the drilling project for other minerals complies with RMR’s County permit, most recently approved in 2010, as that approval was limited to the “Extraction and Processing of Natural Resources for operation of a limestone quarry.”
-Despite this, the County was never notified by the BLM of the drilling project.
+There is also a question as to whether the drilling project for other minerals complies with RMR’s special use permit through Garfield County, most recently approved in 2010, as that approval was limited to the “Extraction and Processing of Natural Resources for operation of a limestone quarry.”
+Despite this, Garfield County officials were never notified by the BLM of the drilling project.